| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 told the TSCRA that Climate Change is nothing more but a money grabbing

+scheme that has been designed to invoke fear in order to seize control.
 His business card that he handed out to those in attendance has a list of ten facts about Climate Change that he says you can use to converse with those who believe that man is causing climate change.
 For example, Lehr's card states that "900,000 years of ice core records show continuous 1,500 year warming cycles."
 Another of his ten facts about Climate Change says "carbon dioxide is to plants what oxygen is to plants- it is not a pollutant."
 You can click on the link below and get our full conversation that we had with Lehr after his presentation in Ft.
 Worth on Saturday.
 We also have a link to his website, where you can learn more about his claims on the battle over climate change.
 Click here for our visit with Dr. Jay Lehr of the Heartland Institute on Climate Change. | |

-Cattle on Feed a Yawner on Friday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ No Surprises
+| Cattle on Feed a Yawner on Friday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~No Surprises

 on last Friday's Cattle on Feed Report- so says Tom Leffler of Leffler